Vandit Gupta ’21, MBA’23

 What are a few highlights of your MBA experience?

-I really liked the Corporate Decision-Making course by Professor Dirk Primus.
+I really liked the course on corporate decision-making by Professor Dirk Primus.
 He talks a lot about tools that are very useful as a business analyst and how to make strategic decisions based on those tools, and I’ve already used these tools in the work that I’m doing at ACS Industries.
 I enjoyed it because I’ve been able to connect the dots.
 I know what’s useful for me in the real world.

 What skills are you looking to add through the program?